codeforboston/codeforboston.github.io/index.md

 ## Is this the right place for me?

 You don't need to be a software engineer to contribute.
 Successful projects need product managers, designers, researchers, writers, subject-matter experts, community organizers, and testers alongside developers.

+All Code for Boston events and spaces (online and in-person) are governed by our [Code of Conduct](https://codeforboston.org/code-of-conduct/).
+For questions or concerns, reach out to the Core Team at hello@codeforboston.org.

 Code for Boston is a project of [Civic Tech New England, Inc.](https://civictechnewengland.org/) We are not sponsored by or affiliated with Code for America.